 Online Courses: A blend of live lectures and self-directed work.

-Summer Residency: Four three-week modules.
+Summer Residency: Two six-week modules.

 You can take a wide range of courses in both the private and public spheres, with the option to focus on a particular area of law.

 Introduction to American Law (2 credits)

 You also must complete one LL.M.
 Writing Project (a substantial research paper).
 For details, see the LL.M.
 Degree Requirements and Rules.